Premium Bank

 • premium bank - preview image

-A white label design system was proposed to get a fully customised solution.
-Some variables would give customers enough freedom to create their own logo, neutral typefaces, one main colour with its shades and tints, possibly a secondary colour or texture, and other small variants like icon styles and spacing.
+A white label design system was proposed to get a fully customized solution.
+Some variables would give customers enough freedom to create their own logo, neutral typefaces, icon styles, spacing, and more.

 • design - mockups - specifications